vorpalnet/blade/README.md

   Smarter routing

-  - FSMAR 3: call-path routing driven by any data in the message — headers, JSON, XML, SDP, regex captures — with templated routes like sip:${To.user}@proxy.
+  - FSMAR: call-path routing driven by any data in the message — headers, JSON, XML, SDP, regex captures — with templated routes like sip:${To.user}@proxy.
 Routing state survives cluster failover.
   - Multi-tenant analytics: one analytics database serving many customers, each seeing only their own calls.

   ---